Get info about driving conditions on Crown Range Road and see photos of the scenic view you get from Crown Range during winter in New Zealand.

 Chains can be rented along with a rental car (you typically have to pay extra to rent them) or you can rent them separately from a place that offers such a service.

-Because the Crown Range road has a couple of very sharp bends in it, it is not advisable to speed on this road, especially when driving down the road.
+Because Crown Range Road has a couple of very sharp bends, it is not advisable to speed on this road, especially when driving down the road.

 You can visit one of the websites mentioned at the beginning of this article, or call the information hotline.

-The Crown Range road is not particularly difficult to drive up or down.
-Just remember not to drive too fast and when driving down the road, put your car in the lowest gear, so that you can use the engine along with the brakes to slow down the car.
+Crown Range is not particularly difficult to drive up or down.
+Just remember not to drive too fast and when driving down the road, put your car in the lowest gear so that you can use the engine along with the brakes to slow down the car.